Mount Konocti: Geography

+Its northern and eastern slopes are host to several subdivisions developed in the 1960s and 1970s: Riviera Heights, Riviera West, and Kelseyville Riviera.
+The Konocti Harbor resort and the community of Soda Bay sit directly at the base of the mountain, on the south shore of the lake.

 History

 Mount Konocti probably first erupted some 350,000 years ago and last erupted 11,000 years ago.
-Mount Konocti has an explosive, eruptive history with devastating lava flows ending about 13,000 years ago that formed the mountains from Clearlake Oaks to Ukiah, all of which now are covered by trees making the ancient flows hard to find.
+Mount Konocti has an explosive, eruptive history with devastating lava flows ending about 13,000 years ago that formed the mountains from Clearlake Oaks to Ukiah.
 Clear Lake is much older and is possibly the oldest securely dated lake in North America.
 Core samples taken by U.S. Geological Survey geologists in 1973 and 1980 have been dated to 480,000 years.

-Archaeologists have found evidence that native people, principally Pomo people and Wappo, have inhabited the area around Konocti for as much as 11,000 years.
+Archaeologists have found evidence that native people, principally Pomo and Wappo people, have inhabited the area around Konocti for as much as 11,000 years.
 The name "Konocti" is derived from the Pomo "kno", mountain, and "htai", woman.